The Crypt School

 Keeping preparation consistent, structured, and positive can help your child feel confident and ready for the test on the day.

 The live process usually sits with the participating schools and Gloucestershire admissions processes.
-This page helps you understand the route, but the final registration and admissions instructions should always be checked on the live official pages for the relevant year.
+The official pages remain the source of truth for registration windows, test venues, access arrangements and final admissions instructions for the relevant year.